humnetlab/Cell2Fire/README.md

 </p>

 # Highlights⚡
-* Developed an open-source, modular, and robust framework for fire spread simulations in the US, Canada, and Chile.
+* Cell2Fire accurately simulates in homogeneous and real landscapes in the US, Canada, and Chile.
-* ML models trained on three fire spread models (FSMs): (1) BehavePlus v6 (US); (2) FBP (Canada); (3) KITRAL (Chile), interpreted using Explainable AI (Shapley).
+* Cell2Fire applied for the first time in the US (Southern California).
-* Reproduced outputs by existing closed-box, semi-empirical fire spread simulators (FarSite, Prometheus) at high accuracy, and blackbox optimization used to better replicate real burns.
+* Blackbox optimization used to better replicate real burns in Canada.

 # Contents
 1. [File directories](#Directories)